Data Models

 3.1 What is a data model

-A data model is a visual representation of how a system has structured its data.
-With the help of a data model, you can show the relationships between entities and define the attributes on the entity level.
-See below for a small example of a data model.
+A data model visually represents how a system has structured its data.
+It can help show the relationships between entities and define the attributes on the entity level.
+Below is a small example of a data model.

 Lastly, data models provide information about the type of association between two entities.
-Within data models, there are three types of associations possible.
+Within data models, there are three possible types of associations.

-Now that we know what data models are in the conceptual sense, we will focus on how data models are used within each of the three integration patterns we support in eMagiz.
+Now that we understand data models conceptually, we will focus on how they are used within each of the three integration patterns we support in eMagiz.

 In the messaging pattern of eMagiz, we use a Canonical Data model (CDM).
 Canonical data models are a type of data model that aims to present data entities and relationships in the simplest possible form to integrate processes across various systems and databases.
 More often than not, the data exchanged across multiple systems rely on different languages, syntax, and protocols.

-For more information on further understanding the CDM please check out this [microlearning](../microlearning/crashcourse-messaging-what-is-cdm.md).
+For more information on understanding the CDM, please check out this microlearning.

-As with every integration pattern, eMagiz gives you the option to create your data model.
+As with every integration pattern, eMagiz allows you to create your data model.
 This data model can be based on standards (i.e., OTM5), custom-made, or a combination of both.

-For API, the data model represents the structure of messages that you want to publish to the outside (other parties or other internal systems) world.
+For API, the data model represents the structure of messages that you want to publish to the outside world (other parties or other internal systems).

-With the help of this data model, you can create a uniform layer through which you expose your data to the outside world.
-In terms of the API Management pattern, we extend this uniform layer to include not only the data model but also the security (i.e., OAuth 2.0 * Client Credentials) and the message format (JSON).
+This data model helps you create a uniform layer through which you expose your data to the outside world.
+Regarding the API Management pattern, we extend this uniform layer to include the data model, the security (i.e., OAuth 2.0 * Client Credentials), and the message format (JSON).

 An example of an API Data model in eMagiz is shown below.

-For further understanding of the API Data Model, please check out this [microlearning](../microlearning/crashcourse-api-gateway-api-data-model.md).
+To further understand the API Data Model, please check out this microlearning.

-As with every integration pattern, eMagiz gives you the option to create your data model.
-This data model can be based on standards, custom-made, or a combination of both.
+As with every integration pattern, eMagiz allows you to create your data model.
+This data model can be based on standards, custom-made, or a combination.

-For Event Streaming, the data model represents the structure of messages exchanged between parties with the help of topics.
+For Event Streaming, the data model represents the structure of messages exchanged between parties using topics.

-With the help of this data model, you can create a shared understanding between producers and consumers on topics of what kind of data is exchanged.
-This can help, especially the consumer, define what they can expect when consuming data and adapt their logic based on the provided information.
+With the help of this data model, you can create a shared understanding between producers and consumers regarding what kind of data is exchanged.
+This can help consumers, especially, define what they can expect when consuming data and adapt their logic based on the provided information.

 An example of an Event Streaming Data model in eMagiz is shown below.